-Any removed materials shall be disposed of in accordance with Clause 11 of MRTS01.
+Any removed materials shall be disposed of in accordance with Clause 11 of MRTS01 Introduction to Technical Specifications.

 6.5.3.4 Implementation of traffic route alterations

 Pilot vehicles may be required to implement a traffic route alteration during the process of transferring vehicles from or to an altered route.